The Repton Trail

 Initial work covers:

 1. inviting comment on the route and its identified historic features.
-(NB: it is important to note that many of the historic features are private and ‘offset’ from the TRAIL)
+(NB: it is important to note that many of the historic features are private and ‘offset’ from The Trail)

-3. highlighting the case of improvement of the link at Poplars Green where the route (also the Herts Green Chain Walk) crosses the B1000.
+3. highlighting the case of the improvement of the link at Poplars Green where the route (also the Herts Green Chain Walk) crosses the B1000.

-• landscape history information boards
+• landscape history information boards at key points along The Trail;

-• illustrative leaflet
+• illustrative leaflet depicting The Trail

 5. publicising the opportunity for a practical educational resource dealing with social and industrial history.